FullStackAppCo/laravel-argonaut/README.md

 You want to leverage the hierarchical nature of JSON to group values stored.

 My use case was theme and sitewide settings.

+It's not a _preference_ because you don't want to associate with a particular model.
+Creating an 'App' or 'Site' model just to store settings seems a bit naff.